CharlesB91/visit-glasgow/README.md

 **Explore-Tourist-Info**

 - This section has been created to inform the user of the various bus tours, museums and historic Glasgow university tours available.
-- This is focused more on the conventional tourist who is keen to explore the historical aspects of the city which applies to a different audience - I therefore created a separate page to host this aspect of the site
+- This is focused more on the conventional tourist who is keen to explore the historical aspects of the city which applies to a different audience - I therefore created a separate page to host this aspect of the site.
 - Each section i.e. bus tour, Kelvingrove Art Museum, Glasgow University has an accompanying image with some brief back-ground text to inform the user of what to expect.
-The headings also contain links if the user wishes to book tickets
+The headings also contain links if the user wishes to book tickets.

 ![Explore-tourist-info](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/get-exploring-mockup.PNG)